 Between online users engaging, digesting and referring record-high amounts of content and increasingly mobilized consumers—it’s tough to narrow down lucrative cross-channel strategies capable of lasting seasonal shifts and annual trends.
-Understandably, many digital marketers are struggling to connect with their online fans—both new and old.
+Understandably, many digital marketers are struggling to grow an online audience and connect with their online fans—both new and old.
 What’s the deal?

 In a few words: multi-screen engagement.

 Multi-screen consumer engagement impacts most strategies, these days.
 Whether they’re using multiple devices simultaneously or sequentially, consumers love screen-hopping to fulfill their shopping needs, gather useful information and socialize with one another.

 Multi-screen engagement isn’t new, but it’s certainly reached new heights in recent years.
 Here’s a quick snapshot of the current marketing climate with respect to device-swapping consumers:

 -90 percent of people use multiple screens sequentially.

 -38 percent of our daily media interactions are mobile-based.

 -77 percent of television viewers engage another device while watching.